Connect with others who understand.

 Pain Relievers

-Over-the-counter pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), may help relieve mild to moderate discomfort associated with peripheral neuropathy.
-A rheumatologist or neurologist may prescribe stronger painkillers if these medications do not provide relief.
+Over-the-counter pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), are not generally useful in reducing nerve pain.
+However, they may help relieve mild to moderate discomfort associated with peripheral neuropathy.

 Therapies and Procedures